mkeke/2021-slide-puzzle/readme.md

 Select image dialog.
 Select from some predefined images

 ## October 4th

 Making a master plan of what to do and in what order.
-More tasks might be added throughout the process, the order might be changed.
+More tasks might be added throughout the process.
 This list will be updated to reflect the process.

     v init github project
     v set up codebase, define objects, definitions, ..